-- Many conflicts arise where parties intimately involved in the construction project are choosen to fulfill the role of a dispute neutral.
+- Many conflicts arise where parties intimately involved in the construction project are chosen to fulfill the role of a dispute neutral.
 For instance, there is a conflict between the “obligation to be fair and unbiased” under the AIA docs and fulfilling the role of acting as an owner’s agent.
 There is also a conflict inherent in remaining unbiased while at the same time protecting the Architect’s or Engineer’s self-interest.

 - See Stipanowich, Beyond Arbitration: Innovation and Evolution, supra note 11, at 74-75 (“A major concern is the conflict of interest inherent in the design professional’s concurrent roles as agent and contractee of the owner.”).

 - It is hard to imagine that a design professional would make the determination that his or her own company was entirely, or even partially, at fault in a dispute implicating the appropriateness of his design.

 - The design professional could not be a truly objective party if his or her livelihood stood in the balance of the underlying dispute.
 See Stipanowich, Beyond Arbitration: Innovation and Evolution, supra note 11, at 74-75.